-Academica Dade, LLC, an educational service and support provider, provides administrative services to the School including, but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting, financial reporting, and virtual education services.
+Academica Dade, LLC, an education service and support provider, offers services to the School including, but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting, financial reporting and virtual education services.
 The agreement calls for a fee on a per student basis.

 The agreement is with Mater Academy, Inc. for a period of five years, through June 30, 2021, and unless terminated by the board shall be renewed along with any renewals to the charter agreement.
-During the year ended June 30, 2020, the School incurred \$224,325 in fees related to this agreement.
+During the year ended June 30, 2020, the School incurred \$83,250 in management fees.
 Academica Dade, LLC is located at 6340 Sunset Drive, Miami, Florida 33143.